 Huge highside for Valtulini

-British rider John McPhee (Peugeot MC Saxoprint) took the crown as the fastest Peugeot rider in twenty-fourth, beating his teammates fastest time from FP1 by over a second.
-Herrera dropped to thirtieth fastest by the end of FP2.
-Stefano Vultulini (3570 Team Italia) experienced a huge highside at turn fourteen of the circuit however the Italian was able to return to his feet immediately; he remained at the bottom of the timesheets by the end of day one.
+British rider John McPhee (Peugeot MC Saxoprint) took the crown as the fastest Peugeot rider in 24th, beating his teammates fastest time from FP1 by over a second.
+Herrera dropped to 30th fastest by the end of FP2.
+Stefano Vultulini (3570 Team Italia) experienced a huge highside at turn 14 of the circuit however the Italian was able to return to his feet immediately; he remained at the bottom of the timesheets by the end of day one.